itxKAE/Video-Steganography/README.md

 **Note 2: If the data stored is significantly small and a wide range of frames have been selected, this may lead to random data to be retrieved during recovery process**

+**Note 3: Hiding a data over frames that has hidden data previously, may results in corruption of data **

 4. Key in the path to the frames folder (e.g. C://path/output/filename_frames)
 5. Key in the path to the text file to hide (e.g. C://path/filename.txt)
 6. System informs that the data has been hidden